FAQ

 Room and board are not included in our courses unless specifically stated for a particular class.

-In some cases, discounts on nearby accommodations may be available, but these are course-specific and will be mentioned in the details for that class.
+In some cases, discounts on nearby accommodations may be available, but these are course-specific.
+Please contact us if you have questions about lodging discounts.

 How can I host a class in my area?

-If you’re interested in joining our instructor team or bringing a class to your location, you can find more details and get started by clicking here.
+If you’re interested in bringing a class to your team or location, you can find more details and get started by clicking here.
+We look forward to working with you!

 Our Courses